pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

    - **Protection of intellectual property:** Pre-compiled modules can be used to distribute proprietary code without exposing the source.
    - **Performance:** Pre-compiled modules may offer better performance as they are already in machine code.

 The use of pre-compiled modules is about optimizing performance and protecting source code, rather than altering the fundamental nature of Python as an interpreted language.
-You can use tools like `Cython`, `PyInstaller`, or `cx_Freeze` to generate pre-compiled modules or standalone executables, respectively, depending on your specific use case and requirements.
+You can use tools like `Cython`, `PyInstaller`, or `cx_Freeze` to generate pre-compiled modules or standalone executables, respectively, depending on specific use cases and requirements.

 ---